 Property transfers on Nantucket are assessed a fee of 2% of the purchase price at the time of transfer.
 This money is then used by the Land Bank to purchase properties that are considered beneficial to the public and that are, more often than not, vacant land.
 To view a map of the conservation land on Nantucket see here.
 First time homebuyers are exempt on the first $500,000 of their purchase.
 The Land Bank will place a lien on the property of buyers who take the first time homeowner exemption.
 This lien is recorded on the deed of the property at the Nantucket Registry of Deeds stating that there is a debt on the property and that the 5-year occupancy obligation must be satisfied.
 If the buyer stays in their home for a period of five years, the lien is removed; if the property is sold within 5 years, then the buyer must pay the fee plus accrued interest.

 PRIOR TO CLOSING

 - Property Manager – We also strongly recommend retaining a Property Manager/Caretaker.
-Often closings happen in the off season, and arriving in the Spring to use your new house to be greeted with burst outdoor shower pipes does take away from the fun.
+Closings often happen in the off season, and arriving in the Spring to use your new house and to be greeted with burst outdoor shower pipes does take away from the fun.

 - Insurance – You will also want to line up homeowner’s insurance